JensDll/vue3-form-validation/README.md

 };
 ```

-Given the structure of the previous example, this will result in the following object:
+Given the structure of the previous example, this will result in the following:

 ```ts
 type Form = {